RAVING-Informatics/t2t-pangenome-alignment/benchmarking/README.md

 ## VARIANT QUALITY
 **`bcftools stats`**

-Run `bcftools stats` on the deepvariant and dysgu VCFs for each sample (not the g.vcf files).

-This is to generate a plot of the number of variants of a certain variant quality score.
+Run `bcftools stats` on the deepvariant and dysgu VCFs for each sample (not the g.vcf files) using `bcftools_stats_ind.sh`.
+This is to generate per-sample summary statistics and also a plot of the number of variants of a certain variant quality score.
 See attached plot for example.

+Run `bcftools stats` on the deepvariant and dysgu cohort VCFs using `bcftools_stats_cohort.sh`.

+- bcftools files are available on the IRDS.
+  - chm13: `/Volumes/PERKINS-LL-001/Sequencing/wgs/secondary/T2T_realignment/batch_1/chm13/reports/bcftools_v1.15/`
+  - grch38 `/Volumes/PERKINS-LL-001/Sequencing/wgs/secondary/T2T_realignment/batch_1/grch38/reports/bcftools/`

 *Inputs*